skip navigation

 A Sequoia is a tall tree.

-He told a tall tale. (unbelievable)
+He told a tall tale. (unbelievable story)

 Mr. Lincoln wore a tall hat.